JuNi4/MinecraftPP/README.md

 # Minecraft++
  Minecraft in cpp with OpenGL

+ Disclaimer: this software is not an official Microsoft product and/or associated with Mojang and/or Microsoft and is a completely independently developed project.

 Note: Minecraft++ is currently in developement and may not be functional at all.
 Currently only 2 persons are working on this wich means that developement may take a while.